 In Kubernetes, the servers that host the application-level containers are called worker nodes, and the “command center” is the main node.

 The pods in the worker nodes represent the units of execution for Kubernetes.
 Each pod typically contains a single container instance (although for specific purposes it can wrap more than one container).
 Each pod gets assigned a unique IP address.

-The master node
+The main node

-The master node, as the name implies, controls the Kubernetes cluster.
+The main node, as the name implies, controls the Kubernetes cluster.
 Controllers, which run inside the kube-controller-manager, manage Kubernetes resources (such as pods).
 A job controller launches one or more pods to accomplish a task of some sort and lets them run to completion.
 A deployment launches and maintains a set of pods or replica set, and so on.
 (The controller pattern is extensible, enabling developers to create custom controllers.)

 The Kubernetes scheduler finds the best worker node for a new pod to run on.
 If there are several available worker nodes, the scheduler scores them and chooses the one that’s most ready.

 The Kubernetes configuration is stored in a key-value database called etcd.

 Here is an important point: the main node as shown in the illustration is a single point of failure.
 If the main node fails, it will be impossible to issue commands to the cluster and to manage it.
 Therefore, effort should be made into ensuring high availability for the main node.